jamescowens/Boxel-Demo/README.md

 docker images # should display boxel under REPOSITORY column
 ```

-Once we built the boxel container let's build it's dependencies:
+Once we built the boxel container let's build it's dependencies.

 ## Crossbar
 Boxel uses [Crossbar](http://crossbar.io/) for device discovery,
 communication between the web app to the minecraft server, and to serve the web app we just saw.
+It is built in the web container in the docker-compose.yml.

 ## Redis
 Boxel uses [Redis](https://github.com/antirez/redis) to push codec data into a pub/sub for Minecraft to use.